mossblaser/clippie/README.md

 nearest neighbour search for vast collections of vectors, they simply aren't needed for my purposes.
 Numpy can brute-force search 100k vectors in about 50ms on my laptop.

+**Does this reuse any code from the CLIP reference implementation?**

+This software is an independent reimplementation of CLIP and does not reuse, or derive from its code.
+Where necessary it Clippie does deliberately makes the same arbitrary design choices to ensure compatibility of weights.

+Data files, including both model weights (not in this repository) and the tokenizer vocabulary (included in this repository), are used directly from CLIP by necessity.
+The vocabulary data is assumed to be [MIT licensed along with the rest of the CLIP source code](https://github.com/openai/CLIP/blob/main/LICENSE).
+The [license of the model weights are unclear](https://github.com/openai/CLIP/issues/203) and they are not redistributed here.